sebcolla/Simulation-Tool-TFE-OMAS/README.md

  **The replacements** occur in the system according to a Poisson clock of global rate ![n\lambda_r](https://render.githubusercontent.com/render/math?math=n%5Clambda_r).
 The value of ![\lambda_r](https://render.githubusercontent.com/render/math?math=%5Clambda_r) therefore the individual replacement rate.
 A replacement corresponds to the departure of one randomly and uniformly chosen agent from the system, instantaneously followed by the arrival of a new agent into the system.

+## Contact
+Do not hesitate to contact me if you have any question or suggestion.
+I can also provide other related scripts that plot different results presented in my master thesis.